 If you’re trying to log in the proxy server but getting “Incorrect NetID or password” from a Shibboleth page or “Not authorized” message from the proxy server, it means that either the NetID or password that you typed in was wrong or your status in the campus database doesn’t allow you to access library electronic resources.
 Please contact Technology Services Help Desk for assistance.

 If you are unable to access an online resource or being asked to pay for accessing a full text article in an electronic database (and you believe this is an error), it means that the individual e-resource or database may be having issues.
 Please contact the Library’s Electronic Resources Management Working Group for assistance.

-In rare cases, you may get an “HTTP 404 Server Not Found” or “HTTP 503 Service unavailable” message.
-This message means the proxy server is down or having issues.
-Please contact Library IT Help Desk at 217-244-4688 to report the problem.
+If you get an “HTTP 404 Server Not Found” or “HTTP 503 Service unavailable” message.
+Usually it comes from an aged-out login.
+If you open a new incognito window or clears the browser cache/cookies/history, the error will almost always be cleared.
+In rare cases, the message means the proxy server is down or having issues.
+If you have tried to clear cache/cookies/history and still get the error, please use VPN with “TunnelAll” option to bypass EZProxy and contact Library IT Help Desk at 217-244-4688 to report the problem.